 Small business IT support comes in two varieties: onsite and remote.
-And any small business owner who has experienced a major IT crisis will be the first to tell you that having resources for both is an invaluable aspect of any small business IT support plan.
+And any small business owner who has experienced a major IT crisis will be the first to tell you that having resources for both is an invaluable aspect of any small business IT support plan for example similar to this IT support in Bath service.
 However, all too often, small businesses find themselves in a pickle when their only option is remote support.

 Don’t get us wrong; remote support is a godsend for many companies.
 After all, is there anything easier than picking up the phone and having a technician walk you through diagnosis or repair?
 For some issues, remote support is all that is necessary.
 The key word there is “some,” but definitely not all.